How managers can become good coaches

 Often I get asked, ‘What is the difference between a Coach and a Mentor’.
 Depending on the style of coaching in question, I would suggest that a Coach does not need to be an expert in the topic of a coaching conversation.
 A Coach’s role is to use thought provoking questions and structure to enable someone to come to his or her own conclusions.
 Whereas a Coach will not usually give ideas or suggestions, a Mentor is expected to do this.

 I currently have a Mentor, named David.
 This man is several stages more advanced in his business thinking than I currently, and has wisdoms well beyond mine.
-In fact, I chose this man to be my Mentor as he works in a similar style of business to mine and has traveled the same road.
+In fact, I chose this man to be my Mentor as he works in a similar style of business to mine and has travelled the same road.
 What are currently hurdles and challenges for me, are things he has already overcome.
 So the first gift of an exceptional Mentor is ability to pre-empt future roadblocks and help you circumnavigate them.

 Challenging Limiting Beliefs